 However, some severe dental traumas, such as a dental avulsion, or knocked out tooth, can cause so much distress to the tooth and underlying socket that it simply can’t be treated.
 The tooth will need to be extracted to help alleviate the pain and prevent further complications.

 Once your gums have healed and you’re ready to explore your dental restoration options, our dentists will help you understand the most applicable treatments.

 If the bone structure in the area was significantly traumatized and requires significant healing time, or you are uncomfortable with the oral surgery required to install a dental implant, Dr. Napieralski, Dr. Wisniewski, and Dr. Shayota might advocate installing a dental bridge.

 This is essentially a solid piece of dental work that will mimic the original tooth.
 It will include open crowns on each end.
 The dental bridge will eventually be cemented onto abutments formed out of the core of the two neighboring teeth.

 When your new dental bridge is ready, you will need to return to our clinic for a brief follow up appointment.
 Then we will cement it into place with a very strong dental adhesive, thus completing the dental restoration.

-If you live in the Chelsea, Michigan area and you just suffered a severe dental trauma, you should not delay in calling 734-475-8500 to seek treatment at Chelsea Family Dentistry.
+If you live in the Chelsea, Michigan area and you just suffered a severe dental trauma, you should not delay in calling 734-475-8500 to seek treatment at Chelsea and Milford Family Dentistry.